-By avoiding the process of creating and only consuming, you’re denying the world your gifts.
+By avoiding the process of creating and staying in consumption mode, you’re denying the world your gifts.

-Today is the day you admit something.
-Today is the day you flip the switch, and take a different direction.
-Today is the day you draw a line in the sand and say, “I’m done being stuck in consumption mode!”
+Today is the day you admit you’re in consumption mode.
+Today is the day you flip the switch to creation mode.
+Today is the day you draw a line in the sand and say, “I’m done consuming!”

-We’ve all been there.
-Reading another inspiring article.
-Scrolling through countless feeds.
-Watching too many videos or TV shows.
-These things all give us small dopamine responses, which is why we get addicted to them.
+Reading another inspiring article (the irony is not lost on me here).
+Scrolling through countless social media feeds.
+Watching too much Netflix (ugh, yes there is such a thing).
+These distractions give us small dopamine responses, which is why we get addicted to them.

 But you know what will give you an even better dopamine response?
-Creating stuff that brings value to you and other people.
-I wholeheartedly believe that everyone has something unique to offer the world.
+Getting out of consumption mode and creating stuff that brings value to you and other people.

 We have all been stuck in consumption mode.
 All of us.
 And honestly, it’s a mode in life that comes and goes every single day.
 It’s not something you’re going to turn off forever (unless you move to an island that doesn’t have Internet).